TezBaydu/Milestone-project-4-GraphicDesign/README.md

     - Email notifications
         * To customer - Done
         * To Admin for order update and action
     - Admin upload images to Django admin and onto user profile - ?
-POtential to leave but nice to have
+Potential to leave but nice to have

 # Mentor questions
-- Contact form not pulling authenticated users
+- Contact form not pulling authenticated users - Done but fullname needs reviewing
-- Contact form not pulling detailapplied into fields
+- Contact form not pulling detail applied into fields - not sure if this is the issue?
 - Package disappears from orders when deleted or adjusts Totals
-    - Only association is with the pid number in Stripe to find the amount charged however pacakge details with logo request details disppaears?
+    - Only association is with the pid number in Stripe to find the amount charged however pacakge details with logo request details disppaears? - Applied boolean to make package inactive rather than deleted so is able to still view in orders if made.
 - django install required
 - advice on user profile where images are to be loaded into django admin and this pulls into user profile - Don't think have enough time
 - webhook error - Off and On